Dreamville Records: 2017–2020: Revenge of the Dreamers III

 On February 20, 2017 Dreamville announced the signing of East Atlanta-based rapper JID to the label.
 On August 31, 2017 Dreamville also announced the signing of EarthGang, a hip hop duo consisting of Atlanta-based rappers Olu (Johnny Venus) and WowGr8 (Doctur Dot – born Eian Parker).
 Both EarthGang and JID had previously toured with Bas and Omen prior to signing to the label.

 On January 6, 2019, Dreamville announced a 10-day recording session in Atlanta for the label's third compilation album Revenge of the Dreamers III, ending on January 16.
 During the 2019 NBA All-Star Weekend in Charlotte, North Carolina, Dreamville held multiple events scheduled for the weekend, starting with an exclusive limited edition merchandise pop-up shop, a Dreamville brunch, and a private concert featuring the artists on the label taking place after the All Star game.
 On July 5, the label's third compilation album was released to critical acclaim and debuted at number one on the US Billboard 200, selling 115,000 album-equivalent units in its first week.
 The album earned nominations for Best Rap Album at the 2020 Grammy Awards, while "Middle Child" and "Down Bad" were nominated for Best Rap Performance.
 In April 2020, the album was certified Platinum by the Recording Industry Association of America.

-2021–present: D-Day: A Gangsta Grillz Mixtape
+2021–present: D-Day: A Gangsta Grillz Mixtape and Creed III: The Soundtrack

 On March 31, 2022, Dreamville released D-Day: A Gangsta Grillz Mixtape featuring guest appearances from 2 Chainz, ASAP Ferg, Young Nudy, Kenny Mason, Sheck Wes, G Perico, and Reason.
 The mixtape was released ahead of the second annual Dreamville Festival.
+In 2023, It was confirmed that Dreamville will be the primary artists to the soundtrack album to the sports drama film Creed III.